patrick-klein/script.library.integration.tool/README.md

 ## Contributing

-The most important way to contribute right now is to use the addon and post a full debug log if there are any issues.
-This is an early release and still likely to undergo drastic changes as I receive feedback.
+The most important way to contribute right now is to use the addon and post a full debug log in the forums or on GitHub if there are any issues.
+I would also appreciate general feedback on performance, user-friendliness, and any feature requests.

-This addon also includes full localization support, so you are welcome to submit and update translated string files.
+This addon includes full localization support, so you are welcome to submit and update translated string files.

 For all known bugs and planned feature development, refer to inline TODO tags.
 And thank you for considering improving this project!
 Full credit for your contributions will be given in the release notes and here in the README.

 ## Known Issues

-* .strm files aren't automatically marked as watched by Kodi
+* .strm files aren't automatically marked as watched by Kodi when played
-* Manually added single movies aren't automatically removed if they become unavailable
+* Manually added single movies aren't removed when updating synced directories if they become unavailable
-* Kodi sorts episodes according to episode number in file name, not .nfo file.
+* Kodi sorts episodes according to episode number in file name, not .nfo file
+* Items with episode numbers that include spaces (i.e. S1 E1) may be added to the library, but are not recognized when generating metadata items (this is intentional to match MediaElch's behavior)
+* Directories are not added recursively... yet